organix/uFork/docs/asm.md

 ## An example

-    ; A fibonnacci service behavior.
+    ; A Fibonacci service behavior.

     ; It expects a message containing a customer and a fixnum.
-The nth ; fibonnacci number is calculated and sent to the customer.
+The nth ; Fibonacci number is calculated and sent to the customer.

     .import
         std: "https://ufork.org/lib/std.asm"